Skip to main content

 Quotation = repeating the original source word for word

-More information, see Writing reports and theses at Haaga-Helia.
+More information, see Guidelines for writing reports and theses at Haaga-Helia.

 Both methods require appropriate referencing!